-Strategy on pages 20 and 21 Our Key Performance Indicators on pages 36 and 37 Engaging our workforce on pages 70 and 71 communities

-The Board recognises the significant impact our operating facilities can have on the local communities in which they are located.
+Strategy on pages 20 and 21 Our Key Performance Indicators on pages 36 and 37 Engaging our workforce on pages 70 and 71 significant impact our operating facilities can have on the local communities in which they are located.
 We understand that we have an important role to play when it comes to improving the quality of life for people that live close to our facilities.